Xepond/Xepond/README.md

 ### 🚀 Projects
 Here are some of the projects I've worked on:
+- **Federated Learning-Based LSTM for Vehicle SoC Prediction**: An LSTM-based AI model trained via a privacy-preserving Federated Learning approach to accurately predict the State of Charge (SoC) of vehicle batteries.
+- **Deep Learning-Based Fish Species Identification (TensorFlow/Keras)**: Development and performance analysis of a customized Deep Learning (TensorFlow/Keras) neural network model to accurately classify fish species using a large-scale image dataset.
+- **Quiz App**: A fun and interactive quiz application built with Flutter, featuring multiple question types and score tracking.
 - **Expense Tracker**: A Flutter-based app to track your expenses and manage your budget effectively.
-- **Quiz App**: A fun and interactive quiz application built with Flutter, featuring multiple question types and score tracking.
-- **Roll Dice**: A simple Flutter app that simulates dice rolls for quick, random number generation.

 ---